muratkurt/actionbuttonfix/README.md

 Single click and double click for the Action Button.
 The long press stays Apple's.

-**This repository is for releases and bug reports.
-ActionButtonFix is closed source — no code here.**

 ## Install

 Add the repo in Sileo: